NATIONAL HEALTH usa

 To be sure, these words by Abraham Lincoln may be the most perilous proposition ever by a future Presidential candidate, let alone by his status as an undeclared Presidential candidate in 1860.
 The quotation cited above concluded a speech given by Abraham Lincoln on February 27, 1860.
 As an indication of his resolve, the speech he gave at Cooper’s Union in New York City was the basis for his ensuing Presidential campaign.
 It represented the origins of his most deeply held beliefs about our nation’s Constitution and its founders.
 Without any intent to minimize the monumental character of President Lincoln and his single-handed resolve to protect and define our nation’s Constitutional destiny, I propose that President Lincoln’s use of the word ‘duty’ in 1860 be extended from its original reference.
 The reference to “duty” should represent a contemporary renewal of our nation’s social mandate to honor each resident person’s human dignity.
 Nearly 160 years later, I propose that his original commitment to define our nation’s social mandate in 1860 should now include a ‘duty’ to promote Stable HEALTH For Each Person.
 Our contemporary ‘duty’ should be extended to enhance the Survival Commons of each resident person’s community in collaboration with its adjacent communities, nationwide.

 For context, I offer an expanded definition for HEALTH.
-It may be postulated as a person’s daily experience of lifelong Well-Being that occurs when the resilience of the person’s survival has been
+It may be postulated for a Nation’s resident persons as each person’s daily experience of Well-Being which occurs when each person’s lifelong survival has been initially

-B. Nurtured by the person’s caring relationships that originate from within the person’s Family, its Family Convoy, and their Home’s close neighborhood 1) during their early childhood development with a goal to enrich the person’s search for the broadest portrayal of their uniquely-endowed Human Capability while becoming a joyful ‘dependent person’ and 2) during their late childhood, adolescent, and early adulthood development with a goal to mentor the person’s simultaneously evolving personality, moral reasoning, and self-esteem for the broadest portrayal of their uniquely endowed Human Capability while becoming a courageous, sustainably self-sufficient ‘independent person’ after adolescence;
+B. Nurtured by the person’s caring relationships that originate from within the person’s Family, their Extended Family, and their Home’s close neighborhood 1) during Early Childhood with a goal to enrich the person’s search for the broadest portrayal of their uniquely-endowed Human Capability while becoming a joyful ‘Dependent Person’ and 2) during Late Childhood and Adolescence with a goal to mentor the person’s cultural, Social-Cognition for the broadest portrayal of their uniquely-endowed Human Capability while becoming a courageous and sustainably self-sufficient ‘Independent Person’ within their Home’s community after Adolescence;

-C. Challenged by the person’s daily encounter with disruptive processes involving discordant social interactions that begin before birth, occur as interacting combinations and patterns, and cause variably reversible and either beneficent or maleficent changes to the adaptive resilience of the person’s uniquely-endowed Human Capability, its innate temperament, and its baseline homeostasis as variously prevented, mitigated, and ameliorated lifelong by the joyful caring relationships originating from within the person’s Family, its Family Convoy, and their Home’s close neighborhood;
+C. Challenged by the person’s daily encounters with a disruptive process involving discordant social interactions that begin before birth, occur as interacting combinations and patterns, and cause variably-reversible beneficent and maleficent changes to the adaptive resilience of the person’s Quantum Signaling Brain as variously prevented, mitigated, and ameliorated lifelong by their Family Traditions, by the courageous caring relationships originating from within the person’s Family^ their Extended Family^ and their Home’s close neighborhood, by their Personal Survival Plan, as well as by the Survival Commons of their Home’s community.

-D. Matured by the person’s episodic encounters with disruptive processes involving diversely traumatic, baseline homeostatic changes that begin before birth, occur as interacting combinations and patterns, and cause variably irreversible and maleficent changes to the adaptive resilience of the person’s uniquely-endowed Human Capability, its innate temperament, and its baseline homeostasis as variously prevented, mitigated, and ameliorated lifelong by the courageous caring relationships originating from within the person’s Family, its Family Convoy, and their Home’s close neighborhood; AND
+D. Matured by the person’s episodic encounters with a disruptive process involving diversely-complex traumatic events that begin before birth, occur as interacting combinations and patterns, and cause variably-irreversible maleficent changes to the adaptive resilience of the person’s uniquely-endowed Human Capability including their innate temperament and baseline homeostasis as prevented, mitigated, and ameliorated lifelong by their Family Traditions, by the courageous caring relationships originating from within the person’s Family^ their Extended Family^ and their Home’s close neighborhood, by their Personal Survival Plan, as well as by the Survival Commons of their Home’s community; AND

-E. Sustained by the hopeful caring relationships originating from within their Family, its Family Traditions, its Family Convoy, their Personal Survival Plan, and the Survival Commons of the person’s community until the continuing resilience of the person’s uniquely-endowed Human Capability is no longer sufficient to maintain the person’s survival as a result of their lifelong encounter with disruptive processes.
+E. Sustained by the person’s Family Traditions, by the hopeful caring relationships originating from within their Family^ their Extended Family^ and their Home’s close neighborhood, by their Personal Survival Plan, and by the Survival Commons of the person’s community until eventually the entropy-ladened, resilience of the person’s uniquely-endowed Human Capability is no longer sufficient to maintain the person’s survival as a result of their lifelong encounters with a disruptive process.

-As a fundamental attribute for promoting the Stable HEALTH of each person, every community of @400,000 citizens will need to sponsor a Community HEALTH Forum.
-This commitment, based on locally initiated and managed collective action strategies will be required to assure that each person is offered equitably available Primary Healthcare within their own community.
+As a fundamental attribute for promoting the Stable HEALTH of each Resident Person, 810 national communities of @400,000 resident persons each will need to sponsor a Community HEALTH Forum.
+This commitment, based on locally initiated and managed collective action strategies will be required to assure that each resident person is eventually offered equitably available Primary Healthcare within their own community.
 Remembering President Lincoln, “… let us, to the end, dare to do our duty as we understand it.”

 SEASONED EXPERIENCE FOR GETTING STARTED